Ericsson/dataplanebook/src/stats/stats.rst

 cycles for every counter they need to update.
-The more elaborate logic, the more cycles are spent, and the more there is a need to account for what is going on, in order to, for example, profile or debug the application, or the network. [#cyclesvslogic]_
+The more elaborate logic, the more cycles are spent, and the more there is a need to account for what is going on, in order to, for example, profile or debug the application, or the network. [#cyclesvslogic]_ Thus a high touch application tend to update more counters per packet than does its low touch cousin.

 The next assumption is that no more than 5% of the total per-packet CPU cycle budget should be spent on statistics, and that roughly one counter update per 300 CPU cycles worth of domain logic :term:`processing latency` is expected.

-In the unlikely case all of these assumption hold true, the :term:`processing latency` budget for a counter update is 15 core clock cycles.
+In case these assumptions hold true, the :term:`processing latency` budget for a counter update is 15 core clock cycles.

 Uncertainties aside, this approximation give you an order-of-magnitude level indication of the performance requirements, and underscores the